-In April of 2005, work began on restoring 6.2 miles of Broward County’s shoreline, from the Broward County line in Hallandale Beach to the John Lloyd State Recreation Area in Hollywood, just south of Port Everglades.
+In April of 2005, work began on restoring 6.2 miles of Broward County’s shoreline from the John U. Lloyd Beach State Park (JUL), just south of Port Everglades, to the Broward County line in Hallandale Beach.
 The $23.8 million undertaking, known as the Broward County Segment III Shore Protection Project, involved the placement of approximately 1.7 million cubic yards of sand on South Broward’s eroded beaches.
-Hallandale Beach, Hollywood and Dania Beach shoreline was impacted by the renourishment project, which was in the planning stages for a number of years.
+Hallandale Beach, Hollywood, and Dania Beach shorelines were impacted by the renourishment project, which was in the planning stages for a number of years.
 The beach was widened, depending on previous width, up to 200 feet.
-The entire project was scheduled to be completed by February of 2006.
-Work on the northern end of the project at John Lloyd State Park was not scheduled to begin until November of 2005 because of the sea turtle nesting season.
-Three structures were constructed at the northern end of the park to “lock-in” the sand along the southern shoreline.
+The project was completed in February of 2006.
+Work on the northern end of the project at John U. Lloyd Beach State Park was not scheduled to begin until November of 2005 because of the sea turtle nesting season.
+Three structures were constructed at the northern end of the park to “lock-in” the sand along the County's southern shoreline.
 Barring unexpected weather or nautical conditions, the new beach should have a life span of at least ten years.

 The project was the first beach restoration effort in Broward County in more than a decade.
 Great Lakes Dock and Dredge Company, based in Oak Brook, Illinois, was the prime contractor for the project.
 The company has restored more eroded recreational and commercial waterfronts in the United States than any other company in its field.
 The project was sponsored and administered by the Broward County Board of County Commissioners, with funding from the U.S. Army Corps of Engineers, the State of Florida Department of Environmental Projection, and the municipalities Hallandale Beach, Hollywood, and Dania Beach.

 - Total paid quantity of sand placed: 1,837,600 cubic yards (cy).